LucidDB/luciddb/README.md

 luciddb
 =======

-LucidDB has had a long run as the first pure play open soruce columnur database.
+LucidDB has had a long run as the first pure play open source column store database.

 However, with no commercial sponsors and no ongoing community activity it's time to OFFICIALLY shut the doors.